Vote for the Sitting Judges

 The four judges on the “Elect Sitting Judges Montgomery County Slate” – the incumbents in the upcoming election – have gone through the Judicial Nominating Commission process.
-The process started with a lengthy and comprehensive application covering all aspects of their education, breadth and depth of law practice, and personal background.
-Each judge’s application was submitted to no fewer than twelve diverse bar associations, each of which conducted its own investigation and interviews.
-In addition, the Bar Association of Montgomery County conducted a referendum wherein each applicant’s qualifications were subjected to a vote by every member of the bar association.
-The results of both the referendum and the specialty bar association interviews were provided to the Judicial Nominating Commission.
-The Commission then conducted its own independent investigation of all applicants and thoroughly vetted and interviewed each.
-A list of the most highly qualified candidates was sent by the Commission to the Governor, who interviewed and appointed the best of the best.
+The process starts with a lengthy and comprehensive application covering all aspects of their education, breadth and depth of their practice, and in-depth personal background information.
+Each judge’s application is submitted to no fewer than twelve diverse bar associations, each of which conducts its own investigation and interviews.
+In addition, the Bar Association of Montgomery County conducts a referendum wherein each applicant’s qualifications are subjected to a vote by every member of the bar association.
+The results of both the referendum and the specialty bar association interviews are provided to the Judicial Nominating Commission.
+The Commission then conducts its own independent investigation of all applicants and thoroughly vets and interviews each.
+A list of the most highly qualified candidates is sent by the Commission to the Governor, who interviews and appoints the best of the best.

 The Sitting Judge Principle ensures that Montgomery County has only the most qualified judges on the bench.
 The diverse organizations that participate in the vetting process have ensured the appointment of a bench that reflects our community.
 The Sitting Judges are experienced, vetted and approved.